byishimo1234-glitch/alu-higher_level_programming/python-data_structures/README.md

-File that Write a function that finds the biggest integer of a list.
+File that Write a function that finds all multiples of 2 in a list.